Nanobeam Laser Cavities with High Quality-factor and Near-Unity Outcoupling Efficiency: Cavity design

 \subsection{Initial design}

-A schematic of the nanobeam (NB) structure under investigation is shown in Figure \ref{fig:Schematics}(a).
-The optical cavity consists of a 1D photonic crystal NB$N$ line-defect, created by omitting $N$ air holes in an otherwise periodic photonic crystal in an InP wire waveguide (600 nm x 250 nm).
+A scanning electron microscope (SEM) image of the nanobeam (NB) structure under investigation is shown in Figure \ref{fig:Schematics}(a).
+The optical cavity consists of a 1D photonic crystal line-defect cavity, denoted NB$N$, created by omitting $N$ air holes in an otherwise periodic photonic crystal in an InP wire waveguide with a transverse dimension of 600 nm x 250 nm.
 It contains a central tapered section where both the hole radius and lattice constant are tapered to achieve 'gentle confinement' of the electro-magnetic field, reducing out-of-plane scattering losses \cite{Yamamoto2003}.
 This central section is followed by a mirror section of holes with a fixed radius and lattice constant to reduce coupling losses into the waveguides.
-In the tapered section, the smallest design hole radius is 75 nm and is linearly increased to 100 nm while the lattice constant linearly increases from 330 nm to 380 nm.
-The cavity is designed to have a high Q mode of interest at a wavelength of 1550 nm.
+In the tapered section, the smallest design hole radius is 75 nm and increases linearly to 100 nm, while the lattice constant increases linearly from 330 nm to 380 nm.
+The cavity is designed to support a high-Q mode at 1550 nm.
 Several fin-like structures are added to create a path for efficient carrier injection from the doped regions in a lateral current injection scheme.
-The cavity design is denoted as NB$N$-$M$F with $M$ the number of fins on either side of the cavity.
+The cavity design is denoted as NB$N$-$M$F, where $M$ is the number of fins on either side of the cavity.
+In future work, this injection scheme can be realized by p- and n-doping the fins using the fabrication process presented and realized in Ref. \onlinecite{Dimopoulos2022}.
 The structure rests on an SiO$_2$ substrate to increase mechanical stability and help improve thermal management.
-A scanning electron microscope (SEM) image of a fabricated passive cavity is shown in Figure \ref{fig:Schematics}(b).
+A scanning electron microscope (SEM) image of a fabricated passive cavity is shown in Figure \ref{fig:Schematics}(a) and (b).
 The $E_y$ component of the electric field of the mode of interest is shown in Figure \ref{fig:Schematics}(c).